michaelshiloh/CreativeProgrammingAndElectronicsBerkeley/syllabus.md

 for notes, make up any exercises completed in class, and to complete impending assignments.

+SPRING SHOWCASE

+Apart from our regular class meetings, participation in the virtual showcase on Friday, August 14th 10-4pm is required.
+Our class will have an hour during which each student will present their project.
+Attendance is mandatory.

 DISTRACTIONS

 Using a cellphone or laptop in class for purposes other than classwork is not